magnitis/crypto-data-pipeline/README.md

 The pipeline can be deployed using [Apache Airflow](https://airflow.apache.org/docs/apache-airflow/2.6.0/) for scheduled execution.
 NOTE: The following steps assume [Docker](https://docs.docker.com/engine/install/ubuntu/) is installed.

 1. Configure Environment:
-   - Add or replace necessary environment variables in the .env file.
+   - Pipeline should be runnable with just the existing variables in the .env file.
-   - Pipeline should be runnable with just the existing variables.
+   - Add or replace environment variables as needed in the .env file.

 2. Start Airflow Services:
    ```bash